CEMPD/VERDI/doc/User_Manual/VERDI_ch04.md

 ### Linux and Other Non-Windows JRE 7 Supported System Configurations

 To start VERDI from Linux and other non-Windows JRE 7 Supported System Configurations, find the directory where VERDI was installed; then run the verdi.sh script.
-On a Mac go to the /Applications/verdi_2.0 directory and run the verdi.command script.
+On a Mac go to the /Applications/verdi_2.1 directory and run the verdi.command script.
+If you have set up the path environment variable on your .cshrc or .bash_profile or set up an alias to specify the full path, then you can run VERDI from any directory.

 Main Window
 ------------